Master of Arts in Economics and Entrepreneurship for Educators

 The M.A. in Economics and Entrepreneurship for Educators degree requires 30 credit hours of graduate work, 18 of which are taken on campus.

-Participants must also transfer 6 pre-approved credits in economics, entrepreneurship or education.
+Participants must transfer 6 pre-approved credits in economics, entrepreneurship or education.
 These credits may be obtained from the University of Delaware or transferred from another institution.

 Required on-campus courses: